fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``history-token-search-forward``
     search the history for the next matching argument

+``history-last-token-search-backward``
+    search the history for the last argument of the previous command

+``history-last-token-search-forward``
+    search the history for the last argument of the next command

 ``forward-jump`` and ``backward-jump``
     read another character and jump to its next occurrence after/before the cursor